 Adai is a Tatum,Texas native with a B.A. in Broadcast Journalism from the University of Oklahoma.
 She speaks to youth encouraging them to find their purpose as well as emcees various shows.
 She serves on the board of the Challenger's Boys and Girls Club and the Help Me Help You Foundation.

 Ken: KJOI, 1974-77.
-Ken is an ABC/TV
+Since 1987, Ken has been an ABC/TV

 Garrett: KWST, 1978-79.
 Garrett works as a SuccessTracs Coach for T.

 Lambert, Lynda: KODJ/KCBS, 1990-94.
-Lynda moved back to her Louisville, her hometown.
+Lynda moved back to Louisville, her hometown.

 Lamon, Emiliano: KFI, 1995-2008; KFWB, 2008-09.
-Emiliano was on the air briefly and is now a producer at News/Talk KFWB.
+Emiliano was on the air briefly and became a producer at News/Talk KFWB.

 Lamphear, Alpert: KDAY, 1966.
 Alpert moved to Big Sur and runs an old-time radio store on the wharf in Monterey.

 LAMPLEY, Jim: KMPC, 1992-93.
 Jim anchors major tv sporting events and has his own production company.One of America's most experienced Olympic broadcasters, the 2000 Olympic Games from Sydney marked Jim’s 10th Olympic television assignment.